Work at Camp in the Community

 We welcome staff members from a variety of faith backgrounds, though we are a ministry of the Holston Conference of the United Methodist Church.

 Who will I work with?

 Our camp is a team effort between our Director, summer staff, church volunteers, and youth development program participants.
-Our summer staff is primarily college students from around the country.
+Our summer staff is primarily college students from around the world.

 What if I have questions?

 If you have questions or need additional information, please give us a call at (865) 518-2482 or email email@example.com

 Want to hear from our summer staff?

 Click the image below to hear stories from our summer staff team.